Welcome to City of Tauranga

 City of Tauranga Pipe Band

-Tauranga pipe band.
+City of Tauranga Pipe Band marked its centenary in 2014.
 Formed mainly by Scots, the band had its first parade at the Tauranga

 Athletics Highland Games in December 1914 under Pipe Major W.G Brown.